Spectral Metric and Einstein Functionals for Hodge-Dirac operator: Introduction

 which directly enters the Einstein field equations with matter and its dual.
 In fact, for this purpose, we employed the Wodzicki residue of a suitable power of the Laplace type operator or of the Dirac type operator, multiplied by a pair of other differential operators.
 Notably, we have recovered the tensors ${g}$ and ${G}$ as the density of certain bilinear functionals of vector fields on a manifold $M$, while their dual tensors are the density of bilinear functionals of differential one-forms on $M$.
 The latter functionals (up to a numerical factor) we have obtained also for the canonical Dirac operators (in case $M$ is a spin manifold).
 Then, using Connes' and Moscovici's \cite{CoMo95} generalisation of pseudodifferential calculus for noncommutative spectral triples, we introduced their conspicuous quantum analogue and probed it on 2 and 4-dimensional noncommutative tori.

 The aim of this paper is, employing methods of the Wodzicki residue, to analyse the metric and Einstein functionals for another natural Dirac-type operator, namely the Dirac-Hodge operator $d+\delta$ acting on (complex) differential forms $\Omega(M)$ of arbitrary order on a oriented even-dimensional Riemannian manifold $M$.
-It is worth mentioning that the associated Hodge-Dirac spectral triple is characterised \cite{DDS18} by the fact that the Hilbert space of square-integrable forms provides a Morita equivalence $Cl(M)-Cl(M)$ bimodule, where $Cl(M)$ is the $C^*$-algebra of continuous sections of the bundle of Clifford algebras on $M$.
-As is well known, the canonical spectral triple on a spin manifold is instead characterised by the fact that its Hilbert space of square-integrable Dirac spinors provides a Morita equivalence $Cl(M)-C(M)$ bimodule, where $C(M)$ is the algebra of continuous complex functions on $M$.
+It is worth mentioning that the associated Hodge-Dirac spectral triple is characterised \cite{DDS18} by the fact that \bblu its dense Hilbert subspace of continuous forms provides a Morita equivalence $Cl(M)-Cl(M)$ bimodule, where $Cl(M)$ is the $C^*$-algebra of continuous sections of the bundle of Clifford algebras on $M$.
+As is well known, the canonical spectral triple on a spin manifold is instead characterised by the fact that its dense Hilbert subspace of continuous Dirac spinors \eblu provides a Morita equivalence $Cl(M)-C(M)$ bimodule, where $C(M)$ is the algebra of continuous complex functions on $M$.
 As our first main result, we demonstrate that these two different pivotal cases yield in fact equal spectral metric and Einstein functionals (up to a numerical factor).
 Moreover, as our second main result, we prove that the associated spectral triple is spectrally closed, that is, for any operator $T$ of zero-order,

 A forthcoming result \cite{DSZ23b} demonstrates that, as a consequence, the Hodge-Dirac operator has no torsion.